 In any given term, a full load of academic work is considered to be 12 credit hours.
 While some students do take more than 12 credits per term, this is a significant amount of academic work; therefore, we encourage you, where possible, to spread your studies out over Regent’s academic year (Fall, Winter, and Summer Terms), particularly if you wish to earn 30 credit hours per year.
 If English is a second language for you, you are encouraged to take no more than 9 credit hours in your first term.

 For external purposes (e.g., Study Permits), full-time study is deﬁned as 18 credit (or audit) hours per academic year (September to August).
 Students studying at Regent College under a study permit should be aware that Citizenship and Immigration Canada may from time to time monitor students' enrollment status.

 For the minimum number of credit hours required to maintain eligibility for ﬁnancial aid, see the Financial Aid section:

 Solely for the purpose of qualifying for government student loans, thesis students may be granted full-time status during the two terms in which they register for their thesis credits (e.g., 6 credits per term).
-See the Registrar for additional information about this exception.
+See the Academic Advisor for additional information about this exception.